What Do Cyber Insurance Policies Cover?

 Have an identity verification and access plan in place.
 This includes setting up Multi-Factor Authentication (MFA) for all employee accounts.
 MFA requires employees to use a specialized code sent to another device when logging into their email or other business accounts.

-High-Value Items that Are Likely to Lower Your Cybersecurity Premiums
+High-Value Items That Can Lower Your Cybersecurity Premiums

 Have annual cybersecurity training sessions to keep all employees up to date on best practices to prevent cyber attacks.
 For example, you can perform phishing attack simulations and monitor employee performance.